DannyCarter/API_HostedFields/README.md

 ## Running the appliation

-Once you've confirmed you hae Node use the following steps to run the application.
+Once you've confirmed you have Node use the following steps to run the application.

 1. Using the terminal, navigate to the project folder and run ` npm install`, this will install all required packages.